jesscss/jess/packages/jess/README.md

 4. Generating local (non-global) styles

 ## Design
 1. The Jess compiler would output a combination of runtime-ready, polyfillable CSS and a JS model of that CSS with all of the dynamic pieces.
 Think of this as Vue/React SSR where a "first-paint" version of HTML is created that can be "hydrated".
+Not sure how much this is possible -- will require testing.
 2. The Jess compiler would either include or have an implementation of the Typed CSS OM as a polyfill, and would directly interact with that to do the most efficient updates to styles as possible.
 Right now, even Less, which runs in the browser and can have variables changed on-the-fly.
 3. The runtime format should become a replacement for CSS Modules and solve local / component scoping, but in a more powerful way.

 ## Language
 The Jess language format should conform to these specs:
 1. It should be CSS compliant as much as possible (except nesting?).
-That is, the syntax should more closely match parseable, supported CSS.
+That is, the syntax should more closely match parseable, supported CSS (if possible).
-2. The file format should be something like `.jess.css`, so that code-coloring just works by default (but there may be Jess-specific constructs that could be added to the format.)
-3. There should be a declarative way to refer to the browser runtime environment (live queries).
-But it should be done in such a way that the majority of code could be static.
-In fact, Jess should allow completely static output.
-In other words, "Live" should be a kind of feature polyfill based on what features are used.
-(Maybe even to the extent that no "live" queries and no JS-bindable properties produces only CSS output, not CSS/JS?
-Not sure.)
-Long and short, the runtime should make itself as minimal and invisible as possible.
-If you don't use container queries in your style sheets, the `ResizeObserver` polyfill shouldn't be in the bundle, etc.
+2. The file format should be: `.jess` -- this monorepo should have some supported code-coloring tools

 ## Contributing
 As this is a WIP, file issues with your ideas/concerns/wants!